Professor Julia Boffey, MA (Cambridge) DPhil (York)

 Professor of Medieval Studies

-I work in the medieval and early modern areas, especially on traditions of English verse writing, and with a particular focus on Chaucer and fifteenth-century literature.
+I work in the medieval and early modern areas, especially on Chaucerian and fifteenth-century poetry and its transmission.
 I came to Queen Mary after studying at Newnham College, Cambridge and then the Centre for Medieval Studies at York, where my D.Phil. thesis was on late Middle English verse manuscripts.
 A book about The Manuscripts of English Courtly Love Lyrics in the Later Middle Ages (Boydell and Brewer, 1983) grew from that work; and an edition of Fifteenth-Century English Dream Visions: An Anthology (OUP, 2003) developed from it.
-My long-term interest in the material aspects of literary production has recently involved research into the early intersections between manuscript and print, and on the compilation and transmission of local chronicles.
+More recently my research has concerned late medieval writing and manuscript production in London, and early printing.

 I have taught on:

 - ESH110: Literatures in Time

 In the 2020-21 academic year, I teach on

 - late medieval and early sixteenth-century literature (especially Chaucer and fifteenth-century verse)